BUMETCS673/cs673olf25project-cs673olf25_team1/README.md

 - Robin: ~40% – mainly for generating return statements within components.
 - Ardit: No AI usage.
 Project skeleton was generated using standard CLI tools (vite init and nest new).
          25% ~ Used Copilot to set up the first entity and the first service file so I could reference it for the other typeorm entities.
 25% of the entities+services was done by AI.
+         Used copilot for most recent story: reactions on messages to help me with styling of the Group Avatars as I wanted to focus more on actual implementation than styling of the message bubbles, about 40% of the latest story.
 - Jordyn: ~50% – primarily for docker and github action tests.

 ---